sondonghan20221993/cansat_2/docs/01-system-requirements.md

 - **Fault handling principles**: Missing or degraded sensor data SHALL be reported explicitly and SHALL NOT silently produce nominal fused outputs.
 - **Version compatibility rules**: Interface changes SHALL preserve backward-compatible optional fields where possible and SHALL update 03-interface-specification.md before implementation.
 - **Module optionality rules**: Sensor/source modules, including UWB, GPS, IMU, camera, and reconstruction, SHALL be independently enableable/disableable through configuration when the mission mode permits.
 Disabled modules SHALL produce explicit unavailable/degraded status rather than blocking unrelated modules.
+- **Communication link separation rules**: The system SHALL maintain two distinct communication link roles — a LoRa telemetry link and an image/video link — each with independent health state tracking.
+The LoRa link carries heartbeat, housekeeping, status, fault/event, and command traffic.
+The image/video link carries image, video, large payload, and reconstruction artifact traffic.
+Neither link's health state SHALL be inferred from the other.
+- **Timestamp origin rules**: All downlink and uplink messages SHALL carry a vehicle-generated cFS_TIME timestamp as the authoritative event time.
+Ground-side reception time MAY be recorded separately but SHALL NOT replace the vehicle-generated timestamp for event correlation.
+Image and video metadata SHALL use the same cFS_TIME basis as all other system messages.
+- **Correlation identifier rules**: Messages that describe the same vehicle event SHALL share a common set of correlation fields — `image_id`, `frame_id`, `job_id`, and `seq` — as defined in 03-interface-specification.md.
+Ground-side consumers SHALL use these fields to associate LoRa status data with image/video data from the same event.

 ## 6. System-Level Requirements